 - Best for Business: It's a tie.
 For short trips, the Hilton Toronto offers a convenient location, a good range of amenities, and a suitable restaurant, Tundra, for business lunches and dinners.
 But for a longer-term stay, the Cambridge Suites Hotel gives you plenty of space, kitchenettes, and a staff that will even shop for you.

 - Best Splurge: The Ritz Carlton is Ontario's first Ritz, and the brand's reputation for elegance and five-star service does not disappoint.
 From the moment you enter the dramatic lobby, the ambition to impress is all around.
-Sip a sophisticated cocktail in one of the lounges, save room for a sublime meal at the Canadiana-themed restaurant TOCA by Tom Brodi, and luxuriate in the spacious rooms.
+Sip a sophisticated cocktail in one of the lounges, save room for a sublime meal at the Canadiana-themed restaurant TOCA, and luxuriate in the spacious rooms.
 There's an excellent on-site spa with an adjoining lap pool and polished gym, too.
 To gild the lily, upgrade your reservation to Club status, and you'll get access to the 20th-floor lounges, which include a generous breakfast, honor bar, and other treats.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.